 Who we are

-Car Recovery Wigan is a brand used by ‘Vehicle Breakdown Recovery Services ltd.’.
+Car Recovery Wigan is a brand used by ‘Rig Rescue 24HR Recovery & Roadside Towing Ltd’.

 Car Recovery Wigan is a breakdown recovery service operating in the vicinity of Wigan, Greater Manchester, United Kingdom.
 Our service region is typically within 130 km of our primary office location at 64 Billinge Road, Wigan, Lancashire, WN5 9JN.